jamesbehr/nix/README.md

     cd ~/niks
     nix build --extra-experimental-features "nix-command flakes" .\#darwinConfigurations.<hostname>.system
-    ./result/sw/bin/darwin-rebuild switch --flake .

-nix-darwin also manages Homebrew, but this must be installed before this will work.

-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 If this fails, you probably don't have a `/run` directory. macOS has a read-only root directory, so you'll need to run the following.
-The following only applies on macOS Big Sur (11) or later.
+The following only applies on macOS Big Sur (macOS 11) or later.

     printf 'run\tprivate/var/run\n' | sudo tee -a /etc/synthetic.conf
     /System/Library/Filesystems/apfs.fs/Contents/Resources/apfs.util -t

-Afterwards, you can update the configuration by running the following using the repository root as your working directory.
+Now you should be able to run the `nix build` command again and have it complete successfully.

+The bootstrap process creates a `darwin-rebuild` binary that you can then use to initially install the flake.
+This will correctly select the correct configuration based on you hostname, just like the NixOS command.

+    ./result/sw/bin/darwin-rebuild switch --flake .

+After this, the `darwin-rebuild` binary should be in your PATH, so you can just run the following to update your system after making changes to the configuration.

     darwin-rebuild switch --flake .